JanDeDobbeleer/oh-my-posh/docs/docs/contributing-plastic.md

 #### Switch to a changeset

-Each commit gets a uniqe changeset number.
+Each commit gets a unique changeset number.
 You can switch to these via

 ```bash
 cm switch cs:1